top of page

 • I have resided in the Providence area of the state of Rhode Island for at least one year prior to the latest Project Grant deadline and will be a resident upon receipt of grant funding.

-• I have not received an Interlace Project Grant as a lead applicant in the last two years.
+• I have not completed an Interlace Project Grant as a lead applicant in the last two years.

 Project - Eligibility